Kolob Canyons | Andrew Burr

 Kolob Canyons

-Note: There is no road access inside Zion National Park from Kolob Canyons to the main Zion Canyon.
-Overnight backpackers with a permit can hike between the sections on the Trans-Zion Trek.
+Note: There is no road connecting Kolob Canyons to the main Zion Canyon within Zion National Park.
+However, overnight backpackers with a permit can hike between these sections using the Trans-Zion Trek.

 Zion National Park